top of page

 But silence doesn’t protect us.
 It isolates us.

-Women in first responder roles face the same exposure to trauma and may also use coping strategies that are not always protective.
-At the same time, population studies often reveal that women employ more emotion-focused and social-support coping strategies than men, which can be beneficial depending on the context (Eichenberg et al., 2023).
+Women in first responder roles face the same exposure to trauma.
+They may also use coping strategies that are not always protective.
+At the same time, population studies often reveal that women employ more emotion-focused and social-support coping strategies than men.
+This can be beneficial depending on the context (Eichenberg et al., 2023).
 These are trends, not rules, and individuals vary in their preferences.

 An AI generated picture of a living room.